 Click here for a registration form for the 2018/2019 B’nei Mitzvah enrichment program.
 Our administrator, Natalie Wallach, can help you with any questions about the enrichment sessions and also walk you through the steps necessary to booking and planning a bar/bat mitzvah simcha with the shul.

 It is not too early to make inquiries and commit to the program NOW, so you can be assured of a place and a time next year; as a community without a permanent site, our limited spaces fill up quickly.
 Planning for your child becoming a bar or bat mitzvah includes lots of steps, and we will walk you through them and inform you of costs, expectations and other details.
 Write our administrator, Natalie Wallach, at: firstname.lastname@example.org.

 Also, look at our site page for more information on what we offer and what we expect of you.

-And remember, if you have younger children who are more than a year away from becoming bar/bat mitzvah, it’s not too early to introduce them to our haymishe and inclusive community, and some Jewish learning, by bringing them to shul every month or by registering them in our new weekly Shir Libeynu School (for ages eight to 11).
+And remember, if you have younger children who are more than a year away from becoming bar/bat mitzvah, it’s not too early to introduce them to our haymishe and inclusive community, and some Jewish learning, by bringing them to shul every month or by registering them in our weekly Shir Libeynu School (for ages seven to 11).
 Our Shabbat services are very accessible.
-We are introducing a junior congregation for the older children (eight to 11 year olds).
-Even very young ones are welcome to participate in our children’s learning program in a nearby classroom and /or to join us in the chapel, too.
-More information
+Even very young ones are welcome to participate in our Young Children’s Program in a nearby classroom and /or to join us in the chapel, too.